Yinka Shonibare: Guest Projects

+Yinka Shonibare Foundation

+Shonibare founded the Yinka Shonibare Foundation aims to support international and local artists.
+He says he "wanted to created spaces for other outsiders like myself".
+The foundation has offices in London and Nigeria.
+The foundation built a house for artists in Lagos, and a farmhouse for artists three hours outside of the city which provides a residency programme.
+They also have a farm, which supports the community, allowing local people to grow their own food.
+He believes artists should have some impact socially.

 Selected artworks/exhibitions

 Shonibare's first solo exhibition was in 1989 at Byam Shaw Gallery, London.
 During 2008–09, he was the subject of a major mid-career survey in both Australia and the USA; starting in September 2008 at the Museum of Contemporary Art Australia (MCA), Sydney, and toured to the Brooklyn Museum, New York, in June 2009 and the Museum of African Art at the Smithsonian Institution, Washington DC, in October 2009.
 For the 2009 Brooklyn Museum exhibition, he created a site-specific installation titled Mother and Father Worked Hard So I Can Play which was on view in several of the museum's period rooms.
-Another site-specific installation, Party Time—Re-Imagine America: A Centennial Commission was simultaneously on view at the Newark Museum in Newark, New Jersey, from 1 July 2009, to 3 January 2010, in the dining-room of the museum's 1885 Ballantine House.
+Another site-specific installation, Party Time—Re-Imagine America: A Centennial Commission was simultaneously on view at the Newark Museum of Art in Newark, New Jersey, from 1 July 2009, to 3 January 2010, in the dining-room of the museum's 1885 Ballantine House.